 During onboarding, every new piece of information should come back to how it fits in with the team.
 This includes route processes for the company, how team communication is managed, the hierarchy of projects and so on.
 New employees should be left with a clear understanding of how the entire company operates, not just who their immediate supervisor is.

-If all of this seems overwhelming, consider starting by expanding your onboarding plan from one day to one week.
-As we noted above, a great onboarding experience is likely to have an even longer timeline than that.
-But expanding the process to a week provides a firm foundation for your new hires – and a great learning opportunity for HR leaders.
-There is no prescription for Week One, but consider this template as a starting point.
+If all of this seems like too much, consider expanding your onboarding plan from one day to one week.
+As we said above, a great onboarding experience is likely to take even longer than that.
+But expanding the process to a week provides a firm foundation for your new hires and provides a great learning opportunity for HR leaders.
+There is no set prescription, but consider this employee onboarding checklist as a starting point for organizing week one.

 Monday: Admin Orientation.
 This is the part most people think of as orientation day.
 Walk new employees through company processes and tools, their benefits and compensation, and the physical layout of the office.
-These are the basics, and should make a new employee feel more at home for the rest of the week.
+These are the basics, and should make a new employee feel more at home.

 Wednesday: Customer & Product Orientation.
 Take a day to walk new employees through your customer profiles and the products or services you offer.
-A new hire doesn’t have to be in sales for this to be valuable.
-Someone in IT can feel much more connected to the direction you’re heading if they understand the problems you are solving.
+A new hire doesn’t have to be in sales for this to be a valuable experience.
+Someone in IT can feel much more connected to the direction you’re heading if they understand the problems you're trying to solve.

 Thursday: Culture Orientation.
-Wednesday was about the nitty gritty of the business – Thursday should be about the vision and culture of the organization.
-Let fellow employees share their experiences and share tips.
+Wednesday was about the nitty gritty of the business.
+Thursday should be about the vision and culture of the organization.
+Let fellow employees share their experiences and offer tips.
 Encourage new hires to ask questions.

 Friday: Live Day.
 We’ll do it live!
-Give new hires the chance to put into practice everything they’ve learned in their first week — but make sure you are available for questions, checking in from time to time.
+Give new hires the chance to put into practice everything they’ve learned in their first week — but make sure to make yourself available for questions, checking in from time to time.

 So there you have it!
-As your company grows, you can refer back to these quick tips and orientation guidelines to create a better onboarding process.
-The better the onboarding, the more satisfied the employee and the better they represent company values.
+As your company grows, you can refer back to these quick tips and this employee onboarding checklist to evolve your onboarding process.
+The better the onboarding, the more satisfied the employee and the better they will represent your company values.